openfga/openfga/documentation/list_objects/complex/example.md

 # ListObjects API implementation

+An authorization model can be represented as a directed, possibly cyclical, graph.
+This graph shows the possible relationships between types (e.g. `user`) and usersets (eg `user:*`).

-At a high level, answering ListObjects queries involves a reverse expansion algorithm.
-Thinking of an authorization model as a directed graph and the tuples as the way of "moving" through that graph, we start the search from a specific object and explore (reverse expand) all the paths that can lead to the target object type and relation.
-During this expansion, we add to the final response all the concrete objects that we find that are of the target type.
-And if we discover usersets that don't match the target type and relation, we process those further.
+At a high level, answering ListObjects queries involves two phases:

+- Phase 1: we draw the model and we do something similar to Breadth First Search.
+Starting at a given node and trying to reach a target node, we explore (reverse expand) all the paths that can lead to the target object type and relation.
+During this expansion, we read tuples and we include in the response all the objects that we find that are of the target type.
+Some of those objects will require further evaluation; we mark them as "candidates".
-## Example 1: model with wildcard, union, computed usersets and tuple-to-usersets
+- Phase 2: all the "candidate" objects that require further evaluation, we call Check upon.
+If that Check returns `allowed=true`, we include them in the response.

+In this example, phase 2 isn't necessary, so we'll exclude it.
+Please see `intersection`.

+## Example:
-Consider the following model:
+Consider a store with the following authorization model:

 ```
 type user